 If you’re suffering from business or company debt, there are solutions to help alleviate the issue and get you or the company back on track.
 Recovery may involve negotiating with creditors or restructuring the company through administration.
 If the debt has reached a level that the company needs to close, there are options for a smooth shutting down rather than being forced into compulsory liquidation.

-How can Wilson Field help with Company Debt?
+How can we help with company debt?

 Company Voluntary Arrangements (CVA)

 Company Voluntary Arrangements (CVA) could be a viable rescue device for directors who feel that a company has a future and are prepared to work hard to save it.
 A CVA involves a company making contribution payments to an IP over a set period, based on what the company can afford.
 The IP then distributes this money to creditors on a pro-rata basis.
 After payment of the final distribution; the company is discharged from the CVA.
 The company can then carry on trading unencumbered from its previous liabilities.

 If your company debt has gotten out of control and your business could collapse under creditor pressure, administration is a powerful tool that can help get the situation under control.
 Administration will stop all pending creditor action and prevent them from taking further steps to reclaim their monies.
 It will also allow us to thoroughly analyse your company’s financial situation and propose the ideal rescue or recovery solution.

 In some instances, it may be appropriate to reduce company debt through the introduction of capital or investment.
 There are a variety of ways in which we may seek to do this, and the options available depend on the individual circumstances surrounding a company.
 However, options such as asset-based lending, invoice financing, sourcing investment, financial restructuring and consolidation through loans will all be considered.